-At Newtown Psychotherapy and Life Coaching Center, we specialize in working with children, teens, and adults offering individual, couples or family counseling.
-During the pandemic we are seeing clients who are 18 years old and older.
-Our treatment approach is personalized to each unique situation, and provides strategies and support to help clients realize individual and/or family goals.
+At Newtown Psychotherapy and Life Coaching Center, we offer therapy for children, teens, and adults offering individual, couples, and family counseling.
+Our Therapists personalize their treatment to each unique situation and provide strategies and support to help clients realize individual and/or family goals.

 Whether you’re looking for a therapist or life coach, we offer a full range of therapeutic services in a safe, nurturing environment that encourages self-exploration and growth, with the goal of helping you break down the barriers to living a happier, healthier life.

-Mary Ellen has worked with children, teens and adults through individual, family and couples counseling.
-At this point in her career, she specializes in couples counseling.
+Mary Ellen has worked with children, teens, and adults through individual, family, and couples counseling.
+She currently specializes in working with adults through individual counseling and couples counseling.
 Her clients respond to her compassionate and collaborative style.
 Mary Ellen draws upon a variety of modalities to help individuals and couples develop self-awareness and lead better, healthier lives.

 As a seasoned therapist working with individuals, couples, and families for more than a decade, Liz has experience with people of all ages to improve overall mental health, implement treatment plans, manage the intake process, and network on behalf of patients to ensure they have the resources needed to live a more fulfilling, healthy life.

-Liz has also spent much of her career with the Department of Human Services where she worked with children and families on treatment plans that support children in foster care and families needing assistance.
+Liz spent a number of years with the Department of Human Services where she worked with children and families on treatment plans that support children in foster care and families needing assistance.

 Prior to joining NPLCC, Liz was a staff member at the American Red Cross Homeless Shelter in Langhorne, PA where she worked with children and families in need of shelter and other social services.